Curriculum Overview and Policy

 HEP Curriculum – Haringey Learning Partnership

-Following the successful introduction of the Opening Worlds curriculum for history and geography, we have taken up the option of trialling the HEP curriculum for science in Years 3 and 4.
+Following the successful introduction of the HEP science curriculum, we have taken up the option of implementing this scheme in KS1 during this year (2024-25).
+Having trialled HEP initially in Year 3 and 4, it is now being taught across all year groups in KS2.
 The focus of the HEP planning is on the scope, rigour, coherence and sequencing of the science curriculum.
 The planning maintains a strong emphasis on subject specific vocabulary and literacy skills which are so crucial to progress in all subjects.
 There are also frequent opportunities for scientific enquiry and the resources provided are engaging and knowledge rich.
 As a result, we believe that HEP can help our children to make even greater progress in science.

 Additional Resources